momomo/momomo.com.platform.Nanotime/README.md

 ##### Now, be aware!

-This is not a *100%* accurate record of current time in nanos, if there ever **could be such a definition** as even atomic clocks do not give 100% accurate definition of time.
+This is not a *100%* accurate record of current time in nanos, if there ever **could be such a definition** as even atomic clocks do not give a 100% accurate definition of time at any given moment.

 Rather it a higher precision one than `System.currentTimeMillis()` as `System.currentTimeMillis()` will often prove useless when invoked tightly, while `System.nanoTime()` will show always show a diff.